Self-service account recovery

 Configure these options as needed:

-- IF User’s IP is – Specify whether Anywhere, In zone, or Not in zone will invoke the rule.
+- IF User’s IP is – Specify whether Anywhere, In zone, or Not in zone invokes the rule.

 - THEN User can perform self-service: